skywalkerSam/starboy-blogs/_data/posts/Religion-in-A-Nutshell.md

 ---
-title: "Religion – in A Nutshell"
+title: "Religion – in A Nutshell..."
 excerpt: "For the love of living deep…"
 coverImage: "https://images.unsplash.com/photo-1759350596561-aa09ccbc281b"
 date: "2025-09-29"